CrazyHarry/Audit-trail/README.md

 The solution to the last of chain problem would be to intergrate the sensitive database and the logging into a single component, essentially making the logging **First of Chain**.

 Solutions like these exist already.
 For example, popular databases like MySQL and Postgresql allow for logging directly by the database itself, which would eliminate this problem.
-However in a systems like this, the logs are usually encoded in plain-text, not immutable.
+However in a systems like this, the logs are usually encoded in plain-text, they are not immutable nor protected.
 You could check and test integrity with checksums, but that's about it.

 Other than the immutability problem, databases are usually not built with logs in mind.
 How do you guarantee logging whenever someone accesses data?
 I believe this can be done through **smart-contracts**.
 Smart contracts are self-exucuting and self-enforcing pieces of code that come with a guarantee of execution.

 A well written-smart contract would allow for access of the data and have a quaranteed log on the ledger, in one single request.
-Added to this, with a well protected and thought out encryptic circuitry, the only access-point to this data would be through **one-single-point-of-access**, meaning the data cannot be accessed on any other channel.
+Added to this, with a well protected and thought out encryptic circuitry, the only access-point to this data would be through a **single-point-of-access**, meaning the data cannot be accessed on any other channel.
 You use this channel, you're presence has been logged.
-You go with a different alley, you won't be accessing the data you need.
+You take a different alley, you won't be accessing the data you need.

 ### Smart Mandates

 What's even more interesting is that in a **First of Chain** scenario built on a blockchain, **smart mandates** would emerge.
-Smart mandates are an electronic permit allowing an instance to access someone's specific private data if that person allowed for such access in the first place.
+Smart mandates are an electronic permits allowing an instance to access someone's specific private data if that person allowed for such access in the first place.

 For example, by signing a contract for a building permit, you could automatically generate a smart mandate to allow specific governmental instances to access nesseccary data for as long as the smart mandate is valid.